tribulete/Manuel_letras/canciones/Wake_Up.md

 **[Puente]**
 With my lightnin' bolts a-glowin
-I can see where I am goin' to be
+I can see where I am, goin' to, be
-When the reaper he reaches and touches my hand
+When the, reaper, he reaches, and touches my hand

 **[Outro]**
 With my lightnin' bolts a-glowin'